 Identify and document the opportunities related to the goal (calculation of potential gain).

 Begin a stakeholder analysis that will continue to be fleshed out in the planning process.
 (See “identify key stakeholders”).

 Complete a risk assessment.

+Goals and Goal Teams never operate in a vacuum.
 Even goals that are championed by individuals or organizations rarely operate in a vacuum.
-Along with building the core goal team, knowing who and what exists in the orbit of the goal space will help clarify how to best coordinate efforts to achieve maximum impact.
+Along with building the core goal team, knowing who and what exists in the ecosystem of the goal space will help clarify how to best coordinate efforts to achieve maximum impact.

 Continue to build out a stakeholder map (see “assess the landscape”) with descriptions of roles, overlap, complementary programs or services, and competing programs or services.

 Map out customers and end users.
 Where possible, incorporate customer journey mapping.

 Map the delivery systems for each of the contributing programs to better understand how they are delivering services and to whom.

 With a deeper understanding of key stakeholders, adjust the goal team as needed.

 Examine which Federal and non-Federal organizations and people impact and influence but do not directly contribute to the goal.